lokeshtr/NSCLC/README.md

 ```
 ## Feature selection

 The code required to perform Feature selection (using Boruta algorithm) is included in the <b>Boruta Feature Selection.ipynb</b> notebook.
-To perform feature selection, the users must extract the <b>train_data_whole_merged.zip</b> archive to the specified location.

-The code takes as input the gene expression profiles of 10077 genes and their classes (Normal/NSCLC) compiled in a comma separated (csv) file "train_data_whole_merged.csv".
+The code takes as input the gene expression profiles of 10077 genes and their classes (Normal/NSCLC).

 Sklearn library "Labelencoder" was used to encode Normal as 1 and NSCLC (Disease) as 0.